rimblas/jtlitem/README.md

 ## Disclaimer
-This plugin is still work in progress.
-Use at your own risk and without any warranties.
+Although we successfully use this plugin and technique in production internally at [Insum Solutions](https://insum.ca), use at your own risk and without any warranties.

 ## Running in 11g without JSON columns